NEW RULES, NEW PLAYERS, AND NEW RISKS

 Foundations and Charites

-Canada has a strong group of foundations and charities building pools of capital and making investments in the agricultural community.
+Canada has a strong group of foundations and charities that build capital pools and invest in the agricultural community.

 The investments are by: